fbpx

 China ¥3,899 ¥4,299 ¥3,099 ¥3,499

-“The global economic environment is a challenge that many of you around the world are no doubt experiencing,” said Jim Ryan, President and CEO of Sony Interactive Entertainment.
+“The global economic environment is a challenge that many of you around the world are no doubt experiencing,” said Jim Ryan, President and CEO of Interactive Entertainment.
 “We’re seeing high global inflation rates, as well as adverse currency trends, impacting consumers and creating pressure on many industries.”

 Ryan says that Sony felt it had no choice but to raise prices in the face of these intensifying competitive threats.
 This may be especially true for video game consoles, which often sell below cost for quite some time after their initial release.
 Game manufacturers recoup some of their losses by marketing add-ons, games, subscriptions, and even discontinued console models.